georgianabratucu/oop-java-basics/README.md

     }
 ```

 ## 10.8.
-In the main class Abstraction Test create a new instance of Square
+In the main class AbstractionTest create a new instance of Square
 ```bash
 Drawable square = new Square("Green", 4.7);
 ```